UniMath/agda-unimath/src/metric-spaces/isometric-equivalences-premetric-spaces.lagda.md

   (A B : Premetric-Space l1 l2)
   where

-  equiv-isometric-is-equiv-isometric-equiv-Premetric-Space :
+  equiv-isometry-is-equiv-isometry-equiv-Premetric-Space :
-    isometric-equiv-Premetric-Space A B ≃ isometric-is-equiv-Premetric-Space A B equiv-isometric-is-equiv-isometric-equiv-Premetric-Space =
+    isometry-equiv-Premetric-Space A B ≃ isometry-is-equiv-Premetric-Space A B equiv-isometry-is-equiv-isometry-equiv-Premetric-Space =
     equiv-tot
       ( λ f →
         equiv-tot
           ( λ e →
             equiv-eq (ap (is-isometry-Premetric-Space A B) refl))) ∘e associative-Σ
-      ( function-carrier-type-Premetric-Space A B)
+      ( map-type-Premetric-Space A B)
       ( is-equiv)
-      ( is-isometric-equiv-Premetric-Space A B)
+      ( is-isometry-equiv-Premetric-Space A B)
 ```

 ### Equality of premetric types is equivalent to the existence of an isometric equivalence between them